We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 Support orders

-When the care or protection of te tamaiti requires monitoring, and the whānau or family requires assistance to provide safe care, a section 91 support order under the Oranga Tamariki Act 1989 enables formal social work involvement, with a focus on support and monitoring.
+When the care or protection of te tamaiti or rangatahi requires monitoring, and the whānau or family requires assistance to provide safe care, a section 91 support order under the Oranga Tamariki Act 1989 enables formal social work involvement, with a focus on support and monitoring.

 Where an application has been made for a care or protection order, interim support orders can be granted under section 92.
 These last the duration of the care or protection proceedings.